-Comedy series Brooklyn Nine-Nine, now into its seventh season, has been on the air for long enough that it’s easy to forget how original and well written the characters are.
+Comedy series Brooklyn Nine-Nine, now into its eighth season, has been on the air for long enough that it’s easy to forget how original and well written the characters are.
 The ensemble cast of the fictional police station includes Jake Peralta, a goofy man-child but competent detective, Det.
 Charles Boyle who is an enthusiastic curator of gross-sounding food and Det.
 Rosa Diaz whose idea of dressing up is to wear a ‘formal’ leather jacket.
 Their leader and handler Capt.
 Raymond Holt speaks in monotone and loves his husband and the opera.

 With each episode involving a different interaction and dynamic among the cast members, it takes a while to notice that the ‘friendship’ among the women is somewhere between supportive and functional, but never ventures into best-friend territory.
 Most days, Rosa, Det.
 Amy Santiago and Gina Linetti just orbit around each other.
 Occasionally they exchange banal or witty conversations which reflect their layered and distinct personalities.

 Amy is a nerd who loves rules and binders with strong tabs, Gina is fabulous, aggressively lazy and speaks in emoji.
 Rosa refuses to give details of her life but we know she rides a motorcycle and owns an axe.
 With a mixed bag like this, the only thing they have in common is their squad and their individual link with Jake.
 Kudos to the writers for not force-fitting interactions or friendships just to show ‘a softer side’ of female police officers.